 Harvard Endowment Underperformance, part MMXXIV

 I used to spill a lot of ink about how terrible the Harvard Endowment was, especially their heavy overweight in Hedge Funds.
-I stopped not because they got any better, but simply due to the annual performance disaster was boring to keep writing about.
+I stopped not because they got any better, but simply because the annual performance disaster was boring to keep writing about.

 Worse still, this was a self-inflicted wound, caused by irate alumni upset at how much the Harvard Management Company (aka The Endowment) was paying their outperforming staff: